recruiterphp/recruiter/docs/recruiter-hooks.rst

 =============================
 recruiter_became_master
 =============================
-| Questa funzione verrà invocata dal processo recruiter nel momento in cui ottiene la leadership.
+| This function will be invoked by the recruiter process when it obtains leadership.

-| Per maggiori informazioni su cosa significhi ottenere la leadership vedere il capitolo relativo a :ref:`Geezer<geezer>`
+| For more information on what obtaining leadership means see the chapter on :ref:`Geezer<geezer>`

 .. code-block:: php